Home

 -

-Actors: Many British actors, particularly those trained in classical theatre, are known for speaking RP.
+Actors: British actors, particularly those trained in classical theatre, are known for speaking RP.
 Examples include Benedict Cumberbatch, Maggie Smith, and Helen Mirren.

 -